MicrosoftDocs/OfficeDocs-Enterprise-pr.de-DE/Enterprise/automate-file-collection-for-ediscovery.md

 ### <a name="pst-import-option-b-for-exchange-online"></a>PST-Import, Option B, für Exchange Online

--  Erstellen Sie die Postfachstruktur, in der die importierten PST-Dateien platziert werden sollen.
-Weitere Informationen zum Erstellen eines Benutzerpostfachs in Exchange Online finden Sie unter[Erstellen von Benutzerpostfächern in Exchange Online](https://go.microsoft.com/fwlink/p/?LinkId=615118).
+-  Create the mailbox structure to place the imported PST files into.
+For more information on how to create a user mailbox in Exchange Online, see[Create User Mailboxes in Exchange Online](https://go.microsoft.com/fwlink/p/?LinkId=615118).

 ### <a name="cold-storage"></a>Cold Storage

 1. Erstellen Sie eine Dateifreigabe auf dem Virtueller Azure-Computer, in der alle gesammelten Dateien platziert werden sollen, z.
 B. \\\\AZFile1\\ContentColdStorage.

-2. Gewähren Sie dem Standardkonto für den Inhaltszugriff mindestens Leseberechtigungen für die Freigabe und alle Unterordner und Dateien.
-Weitere Informationen zum Konfigurieren der SharePoint 2013-Suche finden Sie unter [Erstellen und Konfigurieren einer Suchdienstanwendung in SharePoint Server 2013](https://go.microsoft.com/fwlink/p/?LinkId=614940).
+2. Grant the default content access account at least Read permissions to the share and all subfolders and files.
+For more information about configuring SharePoint 2013 Search, see [Create and configure a Search service application in SharePoint Server 2013](https://go.microsoft.com/fwlink/p/?LinkId=614940).

 3. Wenn Sie beabsichtigen, PST-Dateien aus \\\\AZFile1\\ContentColdStorage zu importieren, gewähren Sie dem vertrauenswürdigen Teilsystem von Exchange Lese-, Schreib- und Ausführberechtigungen für die Freigabe.